ssm/ssm-crypto-policies/README.md

 ## Description

-This module sets the system-wide crypto policy.
+This module sets the system-wide crypto policy on the Red Hat OS family.

-It provides a fact showing the current crypto policy and if the crypto-policies software is available and installed.
+The module also provides a fact showing the current crypto policy and if the crypto-policies software is available and installed on the OS.

+This affects the security level of BIND, GnuTLS, Kerberos, NSS, OpenJDK, OpenSSH, OpenSSL and more.

 The `crypto-policies` software available on the RedHat os family from version 8 and on configures the policy for which cryptographic algorithms are to be available and used across various applications and libraries.
-See the [Red Hat documentation on security hardening](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/security_hardening/using-the-system-wide-cryptographic-policies_security-hardening#system-wide-crypto-policies_using-the-system-wide-cryptographic-policies) for more information.
+See the crypto-policies(7) man page or the [Red Hat documentation on security hardening](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/security_hardening/using-the-system-wide-cryptographic-policies_security-hardening#system-wide-crypto-policies_using-the-system-wide-cryptographic-policies) for more information.